 8.5.3 are exclusive of value added tax, which shall be added to Healthera’s invoice(s) at the appropriate rate.

-8.6 Healthera shall be entitled to increase the Subscription Fees at the start of each Renewal Period upon 30 days’ prior notice to the Customer and the Order Form shall be deemed to have been amended accordingly.
+8.6 Healthera shall be entitled to increase the Subscription Fees at the start of each Renewal Period upon 30 days' prior notice to the Customer and an Order Form shall be deemed to have been amended accordingly.